A Horse of a Different Color: XHTML is not HTML

 Update, January 31, 2004: I later learned the syntax for presenting the characters in XML.
 We are using the greeting script on our Home page now.

-it’s using redundant code.
-Specifically I am referring to
+using redundant code.
+Specifically I am referring to redundant

-with older browsers (such as Netscape 4) that don’t support
+compatibility with older browsers (such as Netscape 4) that don’t

 XHTML also, but the preferred method is to use the

-The <link> tag works fine for everyone in regular
+tag works fine for everyone in regular HTML.

 What is “backwards-compatible XHTML,” anyway?